anthonymashford/ANF/PoC/anf-poc-planner.md

 ## Considerations
 <p id="Considerations"></p>

-The following is a list of prerequisites & considersations required to support the Proof of Concept (PoC) for testing and validating Azure NetApp Files:
+The following is a list of considersations for the Proof of Concept (PoC) for testing and validating Azure NetApp Files:

 ### Objectives and Requirements:
 - Clearly define the objectives of the PoC, such as functional testing, performance and scalability, backup and disaster recovery requirements